 his fellow steeds, his fellow mares,

-They ride in their thousands, a host of ghosts,
+a host of gloom.
+They ride in their thousands, a company of ghosts,

 It’s been ages since they first got together and marched in search